canoo/grails-ulc/README.md

 no license is found the the plugin will ask you for an access token used to download a personalized license.
 If you do not have an access token then hit enter to continue, the plugin will resort to downloading an evaluation license.
+The required runtime license is automatically generated for you when using the commands mentioned below.
+You can enforce the runtime license generation with the
+command:

+         grails install-license

+   If you habe already used an older version of the plugin, or want to upgrade your license this command is recommended.

 3. Create an ULC application.
 This step is performed by invoking the following command

         grails create-app-ulc <nameOfYourApplication>

     A webapp application may contain several ULC applications.
-However, the default template and configuration provided by this plugin are set up for a single ULC application.
-This is to take advantage of ULC's application framework.
-Of course, this is just for your convenience.
-In case you require more than one ULC application running within the same Grails application just follow the guidelines in the enclosed PDF documents (*ULCApplicationDevelopmentGuide.pdf*).
+Each single ULC application is referred by an alias which is created from the lowercase formatted <nameOfyourApplication>.
+    The alias is also used to group the resource provided by each single ULC application.
+    Such resources can be:
+      - Application specific launcher classes (`grails-app/src/ulc-client/<alias>`)
+      - Clientside jar files (`lib/ulc-client/<alias>`)
+      - Application specific template for the JNLP-file generation (`ulc-templates/<alias>.jnlp`)

 4. Locate the generated application class file under *src/groovy*.
 This is the entry point for your newly created ULC application.
 The following snippet